sveinnfannar/Export-MySchool-Calendar/README.md

 Todo
 ----
 * Support for repeating classes week after week
-* And a lot of other stuff
+* And a lot of other stuff..

 Licence